 Enterprise accounts are invoiced via email, so you should have a record of invoices on the appointed billing contact in your Enterprise contract.
 If you need additional copies or want to change your billing information, please contact us at firstname.lastname@example.org.

-Alternatively, if you’re trying to locate your billing information for your personal account, you’ll need to log in to InVision via http://projects.invisionapp.com/ (not your Enterprise URL).
-Once you’re logged in to your personal account, you can access your billing information via these steps.
+Alternatively, if you’re trying to locate your billing information for your personal account, you’ll need to sign in to InVision via https://projects.invisionapp.com/ (not your Enterprise URL).
+Once you’re signed in to your personal account, you can access your billing information via these steps.